ge8/DoCaaS/demos/demo3.md

 ./deploy-dynamos.sh
 ```

-2. Author new GET function. *How to test, debug?*
+2. Author new GET function.

 3. Deploy SAM template
 ```shell
 ./deploy-demo3-SAM.sh
 ```

 4. Show new app for customer 1 and 2.
-Grab Identity IDs
+Grab Identity IDs and tokens
 * Grab a token from browser and show them in jwt.io

 5. Run Data Migration script